 Please note that the deployment process can take some time, possibly up to 15 minutes, depending on the speed of the client device and internet connection.

 While we recommend deploying Bitdefender through Naverisk, you can also use Bitdefender Remote Installation.
 You can find the details for this in the Bitdefender Control Center > Essential Steps when you first login to the console (as below).

-In order to monitor Server Operating Systems or Microsoft Security Products you will require a device role.
-For resources around how to perform this, please refer to the Device Role documents found in Naverisk Help.
+In order to monitor Server Operating Systems you will require a device role.
+Configuring device roles to monitor Bitdefender are discussed later in this article.